Internal vs. External Threats

-Lastly, I highly recommend you hire a third party security firm to evaluate your network for vulnerabilities and implement the recommended preventative measures.
+Lastly, I highly recommend you hire me and my team or a third party security firm to evaluate your network for vulnerabilities and implement the recommended preventative measures.
 During these assessments you’ll be able to truly see where all your weaknesses are in your company.

 Follow me on Twitter @terrypcutler

 Latest posts by tcutler (see all)